jst-seminar-rostlab-tum/personio-foundation-coachai/frontend/README.md

 ## Deployment

-The application can be deployed using Docker:
+The application can be deployed by using Docker:

 ```bash
 docker build -t frontend .
 docker run -p 3000:3000 frontend
 ```

-Or using Docker Compose:
+Or by using Docker Compose:

 ```bash
 docker compose up frontend